To assist needy heart and cancer patients, and cancer research in Brazos County, Texas.

 Wells Fargo Bank, N.A.

-The Tyrous R. Williams and Ruth F. Williams Charitable Trust awards grants in Brazos County, Texas, primarily to assist needy heart and cancer patients, cancer research, and the Crestview Retirement Home.
+The Tyrous R. Williams and Ruth F. Williams Charitable Trust awards grants in Brazos County, Texas; primarily, to assist needy heart and cancer patients, and cancer research.

 - To be eligible, organizations must qualify as exempt organizations under Section 501(c)(3) of the Internal Revenue Code.